jyblackshaw/Homelab-Siem/README.md

 ## Design

 This project was designed from the ground up with core security principles in mind, including the CIA Triad, Zero Trust, and network segmentation.
 During the planning phase, I used Cisco Packet Tracer to prototype the network architecture.
-After several iterations, I finalized the design shown in the diagram below (with further refinements made during actual implementation)
+After several iterations, I finalized the design shown in the diagram below (with further refinements made during actual implementation).

 <img width="1137" height="816" alt="Screenshot 2025-11-14 164149" src="https://github.com/user-attachments/assets/5ef6e0ac-3874-4406-b39f-99b99870d52d" />